megrez-general/rnMobTemplate/README.md

 ### ./app directory

-Included in an Ignite boilerplate project is the `app` directory.
+The main directory will be the `app`.
 This is a directory you would normally have to create when using vanilla React Native.

 The inside of the `app` directory looks similar to the following: